-The antivirus module does an unusually good job of scanning your device for malicious apps.
-No need to take our word for it; the January 2018 AV-Test report found Security Master blocked 100% of test threats .
+Security Master's core module is the antivirus engine, and this does a good job of scanning your device for malicious apps.
+No need to take our word for it; the November 2018 AV-Test report found Security Master blocked 100% of test threats .

 The AppLock feature enables protecting any or all of your apps with a pattern, a PIN or (on some devices) a fingerprint, keeping snoopers firmly locked out.
 If someone tries to get in anyway but fails, you can have Security Master take a photo of the intruder and email it to you.